QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 #### Application

-Basically, an android application is an **Application**.
-Most of the time, we use the default implementation simply loading the main "activity".
+An Android application corresponds to an instance of the **Application** class.
+The default implementation is usually enough.

 #### Activities and fragments